chengchen/event-piper/README.md

 The service listens directly to PostgreSQL notification channel `new_events` and consume all the new events created in `events` table.
 The database schema could be found in `postgresql/schema.sql` file.
 The service uses only 1 connection to digest all the notifications from PostgreSQL, and it pipes the notifications to concerned live subscribers.
-It supports historical events replay.
+So if we scale the services to n instances and share the load, they would consume only n connections in normal usage (when on-demand historical events replay is not requested).

 ## To run it without Elixir or PostgreSQL